StackVista/stackstate-docs/setup/agent/k8s-network-configuration-proxy.md

 # Configuring StackState Kubernetes Agent to Proxy Connections

 The StackState Kubernetes Agent allows you to configure HTTP or HTTPS proxy settings for the connections it initiates.
-This can be set up in two ways:
+This can be set up follows:

-1. **Proxy for communication with StackState only:**
-   - In this mode, the agent only proxies connections made to the StackState backend.

-2. **Proxy for all Agent communication:**
-   - Here, the agent proxies all connections it initiates.

-## 1. Proxy for communication with StackState only
+## Proxy for communication with StackState

-To configure the agent to proxy connections only to the StackState backend, you can use either Helm configuration or environment variables.
+To configure the agent to proxy connections to the StackState backend, you can use either Helm configuration or environment variables.

 ### Helm Configuration